 David was was on the run from one of his own sons.
-His kingdom was crumbling before his very eyes.
-This was BIG STRESSFUL STUFF, but that was okay.
+His kingdom was crumbling before his eyes.
+This was BIG STUFF on the "small stuff -- Big Stuff" continuum.
+But that was okay.
 David knew what to do with it.

 But you, O Lord, are a shield around me; you are my glory, the one who holds my head high.
 I cried out to the Lord, and he answered me from his holy mountain.
 I lay down and slept, yet I woke up in safety, for the Lord was watching over me.
 I am not afraid of ten thousand enemies who surround me on every side.
 Victory comes from you, O Lord.
 May you bless your people.
 Psalm 3:3-6,8 NLT

-God IS a shield about you... so give him that stress and find his rest.
+God IS a shield about you.
+Give him your stress.
+Find his rest.